KCCG/shell-genomics/_episodes/05-writing-scripts.md

 ### Nano versus less

-Once people discover `nano`, they often start using to view the contents of files.
+Once people discover `nano`, they often start using `nano` to view the contents of files.
-This works, of course, but there is a risk that you might overwrite something important.
+This works, of course, but there is a risk that you might accidentally overwrite something important.
 Stick with `cat` and `less` in situations where you just want to have a look.
 It's a whole lot safer that way.

 ## Writing scripts

 A really powerful thing about the command line is that you can write scripts.
 Scripts let you save commands to run them and also lets you put multiple commands together.
 Though writing scripts may require an additional time investment initially, this can save you time as you run them repeatedly.
 Scripts can also address the challenge of reproducibility: if you need to repeat an analysis, you retain a record of your command history within the script.
+Wetlab scientists are keenly aware of the importance of documenting experimental procedures.
+Scripts allow you to document your drylab (computational) experiements, while also offering many other advantages.

 One thing we will commonly want to do with sequencing results is pull out bad reads and write them to a file to see if we can figure out what's going on with them.
 We're going to look for reads with long sequences of N's like we did before, but now we're going to write a script, so we can run it each time we get new sequences, rather than type the code in by hand each time.

 We're going to create a new file to put this command in.
 We'll call it `bad-reads-script.sh`.
 The `sh` isn't required, but using that extension tells us that it's a shell script.

 ~~~
 $ nano bad-reads-script.sh